 directions entirely and found employment in the jewelry industry instead.
 I became a Graduate Gemologist with The Gemological Institute of America (GIA) and later pursued

 specialized education and training in jewelry design and manufacture.
 I spent my final ten years in the business most enjoyably working as a designer and goldsmith.

 Having enjoyed many years in a different, yet not dissimilar artistic medium, my stance as a “writing” artist is the same as it was when I was a jewelry artist.
-Undoubtedly, it’s always great to have the shimmering final product in your hands, but it’s the “getting there” that’s the real fun.
-The design, the materials, the hands-on fabrication, and the deep satisfaction of the creative process – that is where the joy lies.
+Undoubtedly, it’s always great to have the shimmering final product in your hands, but it’s the “getting there” that’s the real fun – the deep satisfaction of the creative process – that is where the joy lies.
 For me, this is bliss and will always be my center of focus.